UK's Heathrow Airport sees passenger numbers down 90% in April

 Priority was now being given to cargo flights with medical supplies, the airport said, although overall cargo volumes were down by a third last month because supplies mostly travel in the hold of passenger planes.

-British Airways (part of ICAG) and Virgin Atlantic have both partnered with the government to operate cargo-only flights this month, bringing medical supplies such as ventilators and personal protective equipment to the UK.
+British Airways (part of ICAG (ICAG.L)) and Virgin Atlantic have both partnered with the government to operate cargo-only flights this month, bringing medical supplies such as ventilators and personal protective equipment to the UK.

 Heathrow said it wanted to work with the government to develop a health screening process for passengers and that common international practices needed to be developed.